njord-rs/njord/.github/ISSUE_TEMPLATE/design_considerations.md

 * Who would benefit from this and how?
   - Would it be possible to cover new use cases?
   - Would some code become clearer?
-  - Would the specific library/libraries become conceptually simpler?
+  - Would the library become conceptually simpler?
   - etc.

 **Why not?**